BernieSumption/EasyDB/README.md

 ### A schemaless document store

 Being based on SQLite there is a schema under the hood, but EasyDB manages this schema for you.
 New database columns are automatically added to the underlying table when you add them to your record type.

+### `Codable` record types

+EasyDB relies heavily on [`Codable`](https://developer.apple.com/documentation/swift/codable) to move data to and from the database.

-### The application is responsible for
+### The application is responsible for consistency

+EasyDB encourages you to validate data consistency using Swift.
+For example, instead of defining a `NOT NULL` constraint on a column, define the property on the record type as non-optional.
+Instead of defining a `CHECK` constraint to ensure that a number is always positive, declare it as a `Uint` or write more complex validation code in Swift.

+Referential integrity is a special case because the database is often better placed to validate referential integrity than the application.
+Referential integrity constraints are [on the roadmap](https://github.com/BernieSumption/EasyDB/issues/3), PRs are welcome.

 ### Design goals